deeleman/spaghettify/README.md

 ## Running Spaghettify in development mode
 You can spawn a development environment by running `yarn dev` or `npm run dev` in the console.

-The system will generate all the artifacts and serve the sandbox site (more details below) from http://localhost:3000 (or any other port if 3000 is unavailable - please kindly check the terminal output for further details) in _watch mode_, so the application will be recompiled upon changes in the source code.
+The system will generate all the artifacts and serve the sandbox site (more details below) from http://localhost:3000 (or any other port of your choice if you append the `--port=PORT` param to the `dev` command, where `PORT` is the desired port) in _watch mode_, so the application will be recompiled upon changes in the source code.

 ### The sandbox site
 The sandbox site is a small, uber-simplistic web application that serves as a playground and testing arena for debugging Spaghettify in a live environment.
 It features a pretty simplistic styling, through a set of different, hierarchical pages depicting the following key features:

 - The main `index.html` contains an instance of Spaghettify inline for demo purposes.
 All the other documents implement such instance as an imported script.
-This allows to fire up Spaghettify from any document for demo purposes.
+You do not need to import Spaghettify on each document, only the entry one.
+However, this allows to fire up Spaghettify from any document after reloading the browser window for demo purposes.
 In a real production scenario, Spaghettify can (and should) be imported and instantiated only once in the entry location.
 - Links to Page B are configured to bypass Spaghettify and force a full page load.
+Since it is imported there, Spaghettify will take over navigation from there.
 - Content is scattered in between the `/sandbox` root level and a child `/sandbox/content` subfolder so contributors can play around with link selectors pointing to subfolders, if necessary.
 - The main body contains dummy text with slight variations to ensure the page transition is noticeable.
 - The side menu contains diverse input controls to validate state persistence accross navigated pages.
-- Page A and pages within `/sandbox/content` feature either inline or imported custom JavaScript that Spaghettify will kindly digest.
+- Page A and pages within `/sandbox/content` feature either inline or imported custom JavaScript that Spaghettify will digest, reinject and execute when required.
 - Spaghettify supports forward and backwards history navigation.
 Browse around and give it a shot!
 ### Linting your code contributions

 ESLint is currently enabled in the Spaghettify codebase and a linting audit will be triggered upon building the project.
 You can configure your IDE to automatically provide linting assessment as you introduce changes.
-Moreover, you can trigger manually by running `npm run lint` or `yarn lint` in your terminal console.
+Moreover, you can trigger code linting anytime by running `npm run lint` or `yarn lint` in your terminal console.

 ### Testing your code contributions

 You can introduce tests in the codebase or execute the existing ones by running `npm test` or `yarn test` in your terminal console.
 Code coverage data is collected and stored in a conveniently formatted document at `/coverage/lcov-report`.
+For on-screen coverage reporting please append the `--coverage` param to the `test` command.

 You can also check online a comprehensive test coverage report at [Coveralls](https://coveralls.io/github/deeleman/spaghettify).